HeikkiMustonen/GraphQLMongoBoilerplate/README.md

 ## About
 This project is a small example of GraphQl server connected to MongoDB.
 Use as a starting point for GraphQL server project.

-- **There is no MongoDB included!** You need to have MongoDB up and runing somewhere.
-You will need a connection string for that DB.
+- **There is no MongoDB included!** You need to have a MongoDB up and running somewhere.
+You will need a connection string to that DB.
-- Using Apollo, express and mongoose.
+- Using packages Apollo, express and mongoose.
 - at the end of this readme, there is a quick note how to set up npm packages for development.
 Not needed, but it is there.
 - Dockerfile included

 - **Important!** You need to create .ENV file for your setting, before anything works!
 That file is not included and it is initially ignored in .gitignore

 ## .ENV
 When cloned, you need to **create a file called '.ENV' to the root**.
 It stores all the configuration data for whole project.
 .ENV is in .gitignore because it will contain your personal settings.
 It will not push to your repository unless you edit .gitignore.